sahan-thinusha/student_portal/README.md

 # Golang Student Registration application

 Used Echo framework for REST APIs
-Mongo db used as database
+\nMongo db used as database